CI-SSLab/bladder_cancer_tucr_xai/README.md

 This is the repository for publication:

-**Ultraconserved long non-coding RNA panel for bladder cancer prognosis: a machine learning application to medicine**
+**A new biomarker panel of ultraconserved long non-coding RNA for bladder cancer prognosis by a machine learning based methodology**

 Citation: [available soon]